DomySh/ChristmasTree/README.md

 ### ALLERT!
 This script is activated by ChristmasMagic.event!

 <b>ChristmasMagic.event</b> is active <b>from the 1st december to 30th december</b>.<br/>
-You can active this script only in this dates....
+You can active this script only in these days....

 ### Make your terminal ready for Christmas!